Fisherman: Safety issues

-Many fishers, while accepting that fishing is dangerous, staunchly defend their independence.
+Many fishermen, while accepting that fishing is dangerous, staunchly defend their independence.
 Many proposed laws and additional regulation to increase safety have been defeated because fishers oppose them.

+Alaska

-Alaska's commercial fishers work in one of the world's harshest environments.
-Many of the hardships they endure include isolated fishing grounds, high winds, seasonal darkness, very cold water, icing, and short fishing seasons, where very long work days are the norm.
-Fatigue, physical stress, and financial pressures face most Alaska fishers through their careers.
-Out of 948 work-related deaths that took place in Alaska during 1990–2006, one-third (311) occurred to fishermen.
-This is equivalent to an estimated annual fatality rate of 128/100,000 workers/year.
-This fatality rate is 26 times that of the overall U.S. work-related fatality rate of approximately 5/100,000 workers/year for the same time period.
+Alaska's commercial fishermen work in one of the world's harshest environments.
+The hardships they endure include isolated fishing grounds, high winds, seasonal darkness, very cold water, icing, and short fishing seasons, when very long work days are the norm.
+Fatigue, physical stress, and financial pressures face most Alaska fishermen through their careers.
+Out of 948 work-related deaths in Alaska during 1990–2006, one-third (311) were of fishermen.
+This is estimated to be equivalent to an annual fatality rate of 128 per 100,000 workers/year.
+This fatality rate is 26 times the overall U.S. work-related fatality rate of about 5 per 100,000 workers/year for the same time period.

-While the work-related fatality rate for commercial fishers in Alaska is still very high, it does appear to be decreasing: since 1990, there has been a 51 percent decline in the annual fatality rate.
+While the work-related fatality rate for commercial fishermen in Alaska is still very high, it does appear to be decreasing: since 1990, there has been a 51 percent decline in the annual fatality rate.
 The successes in commercial fishing are due in part to the U.S. Coast Guard implementing new safety requirements in the early 1990s.
-These safety requirements contributed to 96 percent of the commercial fishers surviving vessel sinkings/capsizings in 2004, whereas in 1991, only 73 percent survived.
-While the number of occupational deaths in commercial fishers in Alaska has been reduced, there is a continuing pattern of losing 20 to 40 vessels every year.
-There are still about 100 fishers who must be rescued each year from cold Alaska waters.
-Successful rescue is still dependent on the expertly trained personnel of the US Coast Guard Search and Rescue operations, and such efforts can be hindered by the harshness of seas and the weather.
-Furthermore, the people involved in Search and Rescue operations are themselves at considerable risk for injury or death during these rescue attempts.
+These safety requirements contributed to 96 percent of commercial fishermen surviving vessel sinkings/capsizings in 2004, whereas in 1991, only 73 percent survived.
+While the number of occupational deaths of commercial fishermen in Alaska has been reduced, there is a continuing pattern of losing 20 to 40 vessels every year.
+There are still about 100 fishermen who must be rescued each year from cold Alaska waters.
+Successful rescue is still dependent on the expertly trained personnel of the US Coast Guard Search and Rescue operations, but their efforts can be hindered by the harshness of seas and the weather.
+Furthermore, the people involved in Search and Rescue operations are themselves at considerable risk of injury or death during these rescue attempts.